Greening our Fellowship Time

 Similar Posts

-By Sheri Hostetler I have referenced Elizabeth Johnson’s book She Who Is: The Mystery of God in Feminist Theological Discourse throughout this sermon.
-This is the third in an Advent series called “Wings, Wisdom and Womb: Dwelling in our Feminine Divine.”
-When Patrick was young, he loved the book, Mama, Do You Love Me?
-And no…
+By Sheri Hostetler Proverbs 8 (excerpts), Wisdom of Solomon 7:29-30 I have referenced Elizabeth Johnson’s book She Who Is: The Mystery of God in Feminist Theological Discourse throughout this sermon.
+This is the second in an Advent series called “Wings, Wisdom and Womb: Dwelling in our Feminine Divine.”
+A few years after I graduated from seminary…

 Leave a Reply